FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="createanapplication"></a>
 # **CreateAnApplication**
-> ApplicationResult CreateAnApplication (string accountId, ApplicationRequest applicationRequest = null)
+> ApplicationResult CreateAnApplication (ApplicationRequest applicationRequest = null)

 Create an application